efeacer/Bilkent_CS484_HWs/README.md

 - Connected Components Labeling

 ### Homework 2:
-- Binary Classification on RGB Images with the Perceptron Model
+- Binary Classification on RGB Images using the Perceptron Model
 - Convolutional Neural Networks using Keras